-The U.S. Energy Policy Simulator, an open-source and non-partisan computer model developed by Energy Innovation, has designed a policy scenario that achieves the IPCC's recommended emissions reductions.
-This state-of-the-art modeling tool shows that a comparatively small group of policies can drive the U.S. economy toward net-zero emissions by 2050 and achieve the emissions reductions in 2030 required for a 1.5 C trajectory.
+New research using the U.S. Energy Policy Simulator, an open-source and non-partisan computer model developed by Energy Innovation, models a policy scenario for the United States that would accomplish a 50 percent reduction in 2030 GHGs relative to 2005.
+This state-of-the-art modeling tool shows that a comparatively small group of policies can drive the U.S. economy toward net-zero emissions by 2050 and achieve the emissions reductions in 2030 required for a 1.5°C trajectory.
 Transforming the built economy also generates huge benefits.
-The modeling shows a 1.5 C pathway could increase U.S. gross domestic product by \$489 billion per year in 2030 and \$997 billion in 2050 (a 2.6 percent annual GDP expansion), create more than 3.1 million new job-years by 2030 and 5.5 million new job-years by 2050, avoid more than 65,000 premature deaths and 2 million asthma attacks by 2050, and would build an economy powered primarily by renewable energy that is insulated from fossil fuel-price volatility.
+The modeling shows it could increase U.S. gross domestic product by \$570 billion per year in 2030 and \$920 billion in 2050 (a 2.4 percent annual GDP expansion), create more than 3.2 million new job-years by 2030 and nearly 5 million new job-years by 2050, and would build an economy powered primarily by renewable energy that is insulated from fossil fuel-price volatility.

 But we have no time to waste.
-Immediate action is required to achieve interim requirements and ensure sufficient time to replace existing fossil-fueled equipment with zero- and low-carbon alternatives.
+Immediate action is required to achieve interim requirements and ensure sufficient time to replace existing fossil fuel-based equipment with zero-carbon alternatives.
 This paper outlines a path forward.

-STEEP, IMMEDIATE REDUCTIONS REQUIRED TO LIMIT WARMING TO 1.5 C
+STEEP, IMMEDIATE REDUCTIONS REQUIRED TO LIMIT WARMING TO 1.5°C

-Achieving the IPCC targets requires cutting global carbon dioxide (CO_2) emissions roughly in half by 2030 and approaching zero by 2050.
+Achieving the IPCC targets for 1.5 degrees requires cutting global carbon dioxide (CO_2) emissions roughly in half by 2030 and approaching zero by 2050.
 Non- CO_2 GHGs must follow a similar trajectory, with some additional time to reach net zero.
-While the exact percent of emissions decrease is undefined, the IPCC has suggested that without heavy reliance on CO_2 removal technology-which does not yet exist at scale-a global decrease of 47-58 percent in 2030 and 93-95 percent in 2050 relative to 2010 levels is required, with developed nations at the upper end of those ranges or even beyond them.^{6,i}
+While the exact percentage of emissions reductions is undefined, the IPCC has suggested that without heavy reliance on CO_2 removal technology-which does not yet exist at scale-a global decrease in GHG emissions of 34-47 percent in 2030 and 79-92 percent in 2050 relative to 2005 levels is required, with developed nations at the upper end of those ranges or even beyond them.^{6,7}

 Cutting emissions in line with these goals requires replacing most fossil fuel consumption with clean alternatives.
 By 2050, nearly all energy demand must be met with zero-carbon fuels, particularly in the buildings, electricity, industry, and on-road transportation sectors.
 Agricultural emissions, which account for about 10 percent of net GHG emissions, must be cut as well.
-CO2 uptake from land use, land-use change, and forestry practices (LULUCF) can offset some remaining agricultural, fossil fuel, and industrial process emissions, but LULUCF mitigation potential in the United States is quite small.
+CO2 uptake from land use, land-use change, and forestry practices (LULUCF) can offset some remaining agricultural, fossil fuel, and industrial process emissions, but LULUCF mitigation potential in the United States appears modest based on existing analysis.